Humanities Preparatory Academy: Academics

 Humanities students undertake a college preparatory curriculum, which allows all students to choose the classes they want.
 Teachers and departments have autonomy in curriculum design.
-The students are placed in small classes grouped heterogeneously by ability and age, including special needs students, to encourage student-centered pedagogy.
+The students are placed in small classes grouped heterogeneously by ability and age, including special education students, to encourage student-centered pedagogy.
 The school's teaching philosophy is that work is the basic medium of self-actualization and discovery; self-reflection and revision are prioritised, and significance is placed on multiple drafts and critique.

 Unlike most New York public high schools, students at the academy do not take the Regents examination, except the English Regent.
 Instead, students are required to pass performance-based assessment tests (PBATs) in English, math, science, and history with at least an 80, after completing the course for the given subject.
 The school's PBATs are more difficult than the regents exam.
 Students are asked to write a paper in the subject area demonstrating their knowledge of the material.
 Students must acquire 44 credits in order to graduate.
 They are also encouraged to take college classes during their junior and senior years.